-Brute force attacks are carried out by hackers who try to crack a password by simply trying out different combinations of characters in quick succession.
+Brute-force attacks are carried out by hackers who try to crack a password by simply trying out different combinations of characters in quick succession.
 The algorithm is very simple and is limited to trying out as many character combinations as possible, which is why it is also called "exhaustive search".
-The attacker usually uses a high-performance computer, which performs a great deal of calculations per second and accordingly can test out a high number of combinations in the shortest possible time.
+The attacker usually uses a high-performance computer, which performs a great deal of calculations per second and, accordingly, can test a high number of combinations in the shortest possible time.

 The method is often used successfully in practice, as many users use short passwords, which often consist only of the letters of the alphabet, drastically reducing the number of possible combinations and making guessing easier.

 The Projekt RC5-72 of the organization Distributed.net shows how fast passwords can be decrypted.
 The aim of the project is the decryption of a message, which was encrypted with a 72-bit key.
 For this purpose, all possible keys are tried out until the appropriate key is found.
 Since several users make their computer capacities available for this project, currently (as of May 8, 2012) more than 800 billion keys per second can be generated.
 Older projects in this organization cracked a 56-bit key within 250 days and a 64-bit key within 1,757 days.

 Some examples of calculation will illustrate the interaction of length and used characters for the security of a password.
 In the calculation examples, a generation of 2 billion keys per second is expected, since this corresponds approximately to the speed of a very strong single computer.

 When creating a password, the following characters are usually available:

 The number of possible combinations is calculated using the following formula:

 Possible combinations = possible number of charactersPassword length